Last updated by Julian – December 2018

-South West Hampshire Raynet is part of the Radio Amateur Emergency Network, a nationwide organisation which exists to provide backup communications on behalf of public services in times of emergency.
-We are mostly radio amateurs, although anyone with an interest in communication is welcome to join: However, under the conditions of the amateur radio licence, only licensed amateurs can actually use the radio.
+South West Hampshire Raynet is part of Raynet-UK, a nationwide organisation which exists to provide backup communications on behalf of public services in times of emergency.
+We are mostly Radio Amateurs, although anyone with an interest in communication is welcome to join:

 The terms of the amateur licence mean that we can only pass messages on behalf of bona-fide “user services”.
 These are listed as: